2. Alter table#

 TAG = 'tag_name'

-ALTER TABLE will modify one or more tables in a QuasarDB cluster by adding or renaming columns with the specified schema.
+ALTER TABLE will modify one or more tables in a QuasarDB cluster by adding, renaming or dropping columns with the specified schema.
 The statement is transactional.

 Add a single column to an existing table: